schreiberbrett/cool-relations/7-Techniques/3-One-to-One-Relationships.md

 # One-to-one relationships

 miniKanren can model one-to-one relationships.
+In fact, the best example of this is `==`.
+We trust that `==` either succeeds once, or fails.
+It never is the cause of divergence.
+Any implementation of a one-to-one relationship should have this behavior.

 ## Fahrenheit and Celsius
-For example, every Fahrenheit temperature has exactly one corresponding Celsius temperature.
+Eevery Fahrenheit temperature has exactly one corresponding Celsius temperature.

 ```math
 c = (f - 32) * 5/9 \\